sistlalab/biogeochem-scripts-and-example-data/README.md

 1)  recorded soil air weight in kg that was used in the POXC reaction
 2)  run a standard curve (see example of standard POXC curve here: https://cpslo-my.sharepoint.com/:p:/g/personal/ssistla_calpoly_edu/EYifgo2Y48hNnkb9PsXT4hwBmQSNKMfBewx2RHiS9WJF3w?e=Nq5aAu)
 3)  recorded the tecan absorbance data at 550 nm
+ 4) check to see your values are in line with realistic data from the field!